YuhaoChrisJ/yuhao_portofolio/README.md

   In this project,  time-space predictive modeling is used to predict the bike share pattern of each hour in New York City and try to address an operations issue for the citi-bike system provided by lyft.

-## Cloud Data Pipeline/Web Mapping APP
+## Cloud Data Pipeline/Web(Mapping) APP
 * [Data Pipeline for Traffic Risk Prediction in Reading](https://github.com/hazellla/final)

   Using Google Cloud Platform, We built a data pipeline: loading, extracting, querying data and visualizing a car crashes prediction model in a web app.
 Check the Prediction map [here](https://hazellla.github.io/final/site/index.html).

 * [Volunteer Assistant in Mathare Slum](https://github.com/miaomiao612/Mathare-Slum-Facilities-App)

-  This app is developed for volunteers working in the slum to find their destinations and the shortest way to get there.Check the Prediction map [here](https://hazellla.github.io/final/site/index.html)
+  This app is developed for volunteers working in the slum to find their destinations and the shortest way to get there.
+Check the web app [here](https://miaomiao612.github.io/Mathare-Slum-Facilities-App/).

 * [Voter Canvassing APP](https://github.com/wuzile98/voter-canvassing)

   This web app is used to empower a canvasser to help ensure that people are informed about voting.
+Check the app [HERE](https://wuzile98.github.io/voter-canvassing/site/index.html).